โšกPower System Stability and Control

 Unsymmetrical Fault Analysis

-• Covers single line-to-ground (SLG), line-to-line (LL), and double line-to-ground (DLG) faults—these represent the vast majority of real-world fault occurrences
+• Covers single line-to-ground (SLG), line-to-line (LL), and double line-to-ground (DLG) faults.
+These represent the vast majority of real-world fault occurrences (SLG faults alone account for roughly 70โ€“80% of transmission line faults).

-• Requires sequence component decomposition because unbalanced currents cannot be analyzed using simple single-phase equivalents
+• Requires sequence component decomposition because unbalanced currents cannot be analyzed using simple single-phase equivalents.

-Compare: Symmetrical vs. Unsymmetrical faults—both require fault current calculation, but symmetrical faults use only positive sequence networks while unsymmetrical faults require all three sequence networks interconnected according to fault type.
-If an FRQ gives you an SLG fault, immediately think "series connection of sequence networks."
+Compare: Symmetrical vs. Unsymmetrical faults โ€” both require fault current calculation, but symmetrical faults use only the positive sequence network while unsymmetrical faults require all three sequence networks interconnected according to fault type.
+If a problem gives you an SLG fault, immediately think "series connection of sequence networks."

 Sequence Network Framework